Vertex figure: As a flat slice

 Make a slice through the corner of the polyhedron, cutting through all the edges connected to the vertex.
-The cut surface is the vertex figure.
+The cut surface is the vertex figure (a plane figure).
 This is perhaps the most common approach, and the most easily understood.
 Different authors make the slice in different places.
 Wenninger (2003) cuts each edge a unit distance from the vertex, as does Coxeter (1948).
 For uniform polyhedra the Dorman Luke construction cuts each connected edge at its midpoint.
 Other authors make the cut through the vertex at the other end of each edge.

 For an irregular polyhedron, cutting all edges incident to a given vertex at equal distances from the vertex may produce a figure that does not lie in a plane.
 A more general approach, valid for arbitrary convex polyhedra, is to make the cut along any plane which separates the given vertex from all the other vertices, but is otherwise arbitrary.
 This construction determines the combinatorial structure of the vertex figure, similar to a set of connected vertices (see below), but not its precise geometry; it may be generalized to convex polytopes in any dimension.
 However, for non-convex polyhedra, there may not exist a plane near the vertex that cuts all of the faces incident to the vertex.